 - 19. Amendments and Integration.
 This Agreement supersedes all previous agreements or understandings, and constitutes the entire understanding between the parties with respect to the above referenced services, terms of compensation, and otherwise.
 This Agreement shall not be amended, except in a writing that is executed by authorized representatives of both parties. - 20.
+Counterparts.
+Electronic or Digital Signature Transmitted By Electronic Mail or Facsimile.
+This Agreement may be executed in counterparts and a digital and/or electronic signature provided by either party shall be deemed the equivalent of an original signature and may be transmitted by one party to the other via electronic mail or facsimile, which taken together shall constitute one in the same agreement, each bearing original signatures, and shall be effective as of the date of the last signature appearing thereon. by any electronic, digital, or facsimile signatures. - 21.
 Termination.
 This Agreement may be terminated for any of the following reasons: - a.
 If CONTRACTOR fails to perform the services hereunder agreed to the satisfaction of RCD, or otherwise fails to fulfill its obligations under this Agreement, immediately upon written notice from RCD; and - b.
-RCD may terminate this Agreement or a portion of the services referenced in the Attachments and Exhibits based upon the unavailability of funds by providing written notice to Contractor as soon as is reasonably possible after County learns of said unavailability of funding.
+RCD may terminate this Agreement or a portion of the services referenced in the Attachments and Exhibits based upon the unavailability of funds by providing written notice to Contractor as soon as is reasonably possible after RCD learns of said unavailability of funding.